Rahul-sehrawat/Rahul-sehrawat/README.md

 # 💫 About Me:
 I'm a recent graduate with a strong foundation in full stack development, particularly with the MERN stack (MongoDB, Express.js, React, and Node.js).
-Alongside my development skills, I also have a foundational understanding of DevOps practices.<br>
+I also have a foundational understanding of DevOps practices.<br>
-Full-Stack Developer.<br>DevOps<br>coding<br>chess
+<br>coding<br>chess

 ## 🌐 Socials: